xingxerx/AGI_Chat/README.md

 # AGI Chat

-A sophisticated multi-agent chat interface designed to simulate Artificial General Intelligence interactions.
-This project features distinct AI personas that collaborate, debate, and "think" before responding, all powered by local LLMs via Ollama.
+A sophisticated multi-agent chat interface featuring **real AI agents** with distinct personas that collaborate, debate, and "think" before responding.
+Each agent is powered by actual LLM models running locally via Ollama—no simulations, just authentic AI conversations.

 ## 🌟 Features